maesterzak/maesterzak/README.md

 <h3 align="center">I am a budding fullstack web developer who enjoys coding, learning new framworks and programming langauges</h3>

-- 🔭 I’m currently working on adding the mini-mall section to my website and running ALX software engineering program.
+- 🔭 I’m currently working on eazy editors mobile and desktop applications and learning c# using Microsofts free c# certification course on free code camp.
-- 🌱 I’m currently learning Node.js.
+- 🌱 I’m currently learning Node.js and c#.
 - 👯 I’m looking to collaborate on Django, React.js and Next.js web projects.
 - 🤔 I’m looking for project ideas that can challenge my ability as a web developer.
 - 💬 Ask me about Developing websites with Python or Javascript frameworks...